Harrisonburg, Virginia 22802

 - 2-4 acres

 Harrisonburg Cohousing is proceeding with our new neighborhood, Juniper Hill Commons.
-We own our 5.4-acre site, have received rezoning approval, and are thrilled to have construction contracts starting now that we have met – exceeded! – our threshold of 15 committed households.
-We will break ground in early 2022.
+We own our 5.4-acre site, have received rezoning approval, and are busily collaborating with architect and builders to finalize our plans.
+We currently have 15 committed households and will break ground just as soon as we have 24 full member households, so as to secure our cash flow throughout the building phase.
 Our beautiful neighborhood includes 27 homes, a common house, and about half of our acreage is set aside for gardens, kid play, and native habitat.

-See our website to read member bios (and maybe meet your future neighbors?), peruse our proposed site and house plans, and add yourself to our newsletter so you can keep up with our progress.
+See our website to read about out members (and maybe meet your future neighbors?), peruse our proposed site and house plans, and add yourself to our newsletter so you can keep up with our progress.
 We offer online info sessions monthly – sign up for one on the events page of our website, above.
 These sessions make it easy for you to find out more about our progress, group, and homes.
-And if you’re in the area, we’d love to take you on a physically-distanced tour of our property.
+And if you’re in the area, we’d love to take you on a tour of our property.

 Harrisonburg is a small city with about 54,000 people, two universities and a hospital.
-“The Friendly City” (Harrisonburg’s nickname) is a refugee resettlement area, and we are proud to say that about 17% of our citizens were born outside the country.
-This supports a thriving, dynamic economy, and we enjoy interesting restaurants and cultural activities, like our annual International Festival (which has been held for more than 20 years).
+“The Friendly City”, Harrisonburg’s nickname, is a refugee resettlement area, and we are proud to say that about 17% of our citizens were born outside the country.
+This supports a thriving, dynamic, diverse economy, and we enjoy interesting restaurants and cultural activities, like our annual International Festival (which has been held for more than 20 years).
 It’s a great place to raise kids, with a dual language public school program available (half day taught in Spanish, half in English), the nationally acclaimed Shenandoah Valley Children’s Choir, and the rockin’ Explore More Children’s Museum.

 Surrounded by the picturesque Shenandoah Valley, Harrisonburg offers many recreational opportunities, from hiking in the Shenandoah National Park and George Washington National Forest, to rafting or tubing on Shenandoah River, skiing at Massanutten Mountain, and cycling with the Shenandoah Valley Bicycle Coalition.